Skip to main content

 They regulate nearly every cell, organ, and function in your body.
 Think of it as the body’s internal internet, a wireless network that transmits critical instructions controlling your metabolism, growth and development, mood, sexual function, and sleep cycles.
 When this communication network is functioning optimally, the signals are clear and precise.

 The key players in this network include the hypothalamus, pituitary gland, thyroid, adrenal glands, and gonads (testes in men, ovaries in women).
 These glands work in concert, often in a hierarchical structure known as an axis.
-For instance, the Hypothalamic-Pituitary-Gonadal (HPG) axis governs reproductive health and the production of like testosterone and estrogen.
+For instance, the Hypothalamic-Pituitary-Gonadal (HPG) axis governs reproductive health and the production of sex hormones like testosterone and estrogen.

 A disruption at any point in this chain can have cascading effects throughout the body.
 Age, chronic stress, poor nutrition, and environmental factors can all degrade the efficiency of this communication system.
 A truly effective wellness protocol, therefore, does not start with a universal prescription for more steps or mindfulness minutes.
 It starts with a question What are your hormones telling you?